tommyhama95/PGR203-H-st-2019-AvansertJava/README.md

 Beskrivelse av hvordan en habil ny utvikler som ser prosjektet for første gang bør forholde seg til koden deres.

 ## Egenevaluering
+We feel that we've had a very good teamwork in this exam all the way trough.
+We have only been working when we have been together in physical meet ups and mostly debugged when alone at certain points in the process.

+Has been a really fun and interesting exam!

 ### Hva vi lærte underveis